4 Leadership Objectives to Achieve the Self-Sustainability Stage of Business Growth

 Building the business takes on different objectives and task based on which path you decide.
 So, a decision is critical at the onset or you and your business will wander aimlessly.

 Once an entrepreneur makes this decision a new set of objectives for both themselves and the company are created.
-I discuss the 4 objectives that fall into the owner and company categories in a previous post title, The Search for Growth Continues where I introduced the 5 stages of small business growth from Churchill and Lewis’s research.
+I discuss the 4 objectives that fall into the owner and company categories in a previous post title, The Search for Growth Continues where I introduced the 5 stages of small business growth.

-4 Owner Objectives Impact the Success Stage of Small Business’ Growth Cycle:
+4 Leadership Objectives Impact the Self-Sustainability Stage of Small Business’ Growth Cycle:

-Let’s look at the Owner Growth Factors and we’ll take a look at the Company Factors in Part 2 of this post at a later date.
+Let’s look at the Leadership Growth Factors and we’ll take a look at the Management Factors in Part 2 of this post at a later date.

 Stable & Profitable: owner begins to disengage from business.